.png)

 Source: Law No. 12/2011.

-From Graph V.2., we can observe that the Pancasila serves as the basic norm or ‘grundnorm’, upon which all the following laws emanate from.
-This structure ensures that the laws and regulations in Indonesia, especially the legal instruments produced by the lower state institutions have a continuous chain of legitimacy, flowing from the top to the bottom.
+As illustrated in Graph V.2., Pancasila serves as the basic norm, or ‘grundnorm,’ upon which all subsequent laws emanate.
+This structure ensures that the laws and regulations in Indonesia, particularly those enacted by lower state institutions, maintain a continuous chain of legitimacy flowing from the top to the bottom.

 Furthermore, laws and regulations in Indonesia consist of: